La Basse Cour: B&B near Alencon, Normandy

 Ancinnes - in the heart of the French Countryside

-Ancinnes is a charming French village on the border of Lower Normandy and the Pays de la Loire; it is situated within the Parc Normandie Maine on the southern edge of the forest of Perseigne, which is home to red deer, roe deer and wild boar.
+Ancinnes is a village on the border of Lower Normandy and the Pays de la Loire; it is situated within the Parc Normandie Maine on the southern edge of the forest of Perseigne, which is home to red deer, roe deer and wild boar.
 Many footpaths and bridleways cross the forest and you can walk, cycle or ride for miles in perfect peace.

 Ancinnes is a perfect base for exploring the Alpes Mancelles, the Perche Park, the Normandy Maine Park, the Pays de la Loire and Lower Normandy.